-State Assessment Boundary:
+State Assessment Boundaries:

 State assessment will be limited to proportional reasoning.

+Calculations using Coulomb’s law or interactions of sub-atomic particles are not expected in state assessment.

 7.MS-PS2-5.
 Use scientific evidence to argue that fields exist between objects with mass, between magnetic objects, and between electrically charged objects that exert force on each other even though the objects are not in contact.